runawayhorse001/LearningApacheSpark/docs/_sources/regression.rst.txt

 	 |-- Newspaper: double (nullable = true)
 	 |-- Sales: double (nullable = true)

-You can also get the Statistical resutls from the data frame (Unfortunately, it only works for numerical).
+You can also get the Statistical results from the data frame (Unfortunately, it only works for numerical).

 .. code-block:: python